-BCNU members will be attending the annual Human Rights and Equity Conference on November 30, 2018 for an engaging day of story-telling dialogue and reflection on the many meanings of belonging.
-Applications to attend this event are closed.
+BCNU members attended the annual Human Rights and Equity Conference on November 30, 2018 for an engaging day of story-telling dialogue and reflection on the many meanings of belonging with the following speakers.

 David Diamond BFA, D.Litt (Hon.)David is a founding member (in 1981) and was Artistic Director of Vancouver’s Theatre for Living, formerly known as Headlines Theatre from 1984 to 2018.
 Having now ‘devolved’ the company, he is continuing his work independently.
 READ MORE

 Chelene Knight lives and writes in Vancouver.
 In addition to being a writing workshop facilitator, she is also a literary event organizer, host, and seasoned panelist.
 She has been published in various Canadian and American literary magazines, and her work is widely anthologized.

 Terese Marie Mailhot is from Seabird Island Band.
 She graduated with an MFA from the Institute of American Indian Arts.
 She served as Saturday Editor at The Rumpus and was a columnist at Indian Country Today.